space-contributes/space-contributes/README.md

 ## Hi there 👋 I am a APPLE Inc Senior Web PenTester and Head Of Security

- # - 🌱📈💹 ** I’m currently learning Web Penetration Testing and Bug Bounty hunting. **
+ # - 🌱📈💹 ** I’m currently learning Web Penetration Testing and Bug Bounty hunting. 🌱📈💹**

 Working on
 # ** I madeWebVirgl pentesting**,

 originally started from my job at Apple Inc (c).
 Internal Apple Inc.(c) stuff is prohibited and not used in it🔓🔐.

-# - ⚡🥷🛫  My GitHub stats:
+# - ⚡🥷🛫  My GitHub stats: ⚡🥷🛫

 # 167 commits per day
 on average ⚡.
  3,022 additions and 60 deletions.

-# **- 📫 How to reach me: My email: spacecontributes111@gmail.com**
+# **- ✉️📬📫 How to reach me: My email: spacecontributes111@gmail.com**✉️📬✉️📬

 # History:

 - ⚡👨‍🦯 Fun fact: I was a gamedev (Unreal Engine, RTX, cyberpunk-level).
-With customizable anti aliasing (like AI powered too) but left within 1-3.65 years.
+With customizable anti aliasing (like AI powered too) but left within 1-3.65 years.⚡👨‍🦯
 -->